sgr/Yosaku/README.md

     [_app.logger viewDidAppear:animated];
 }
 ```

+You must call `viewDidLoad`, `viewWillDisappear`, and `viewDidAppear` in your view controller's same name methods for synchronizing YSLogger's life cycle with your view controller's it.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.